qoudri4re/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago --a script that removes all letters c and C from input.
 21-reverse -- a script that reverse its input 22-users_and_homes -- a script that displays all users and their home directories, sorted by users.
+100-empty_casks --  a command that finds all empty files and directories in the current directory and all sub-directories.